MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-samples-managed-disks.md

 You use the [`azure-mgmt-compute`](/python/api/overview/azure/virtualmachines) library to administer Managed Disks for an existing virtual machine.
 The samples shown here were tested against [azure-mgmt-compute.v2022_08_01.models](/python/api/azure-mgmt-compute/azure.mgmt.compute.v2022_08_01.models?view=azure-python#module-azure.mgmt.compute.v2022_08_01.models).

-For an example of how to provision a virtual machine with the `azure-mgmt-compute` library, see [Example - Create a virtual machine](azure-sdk-example-virtual-machines.md).
+For an example of how to create a virtual machine with the `azure-mgmt-compute` library, see [Example - Create a virtual machine](azure-sdk-example-virtual-machines.md).
 For more complete examples of how to use the `azure-mgmt-compute` library, see [Azure SDK for Python samples for compute](https://github.com/Azure-Samples/azure-samples-python-management/tree/main/samples/compute) in GitHub.

 ## Standalone Managed Disks